mojtaba-arvin/video-service/README.md

 * All tasks are separate to manage and retry each part again in some exceptions
 * Supports webhook callback when all outputs uploaded
 * Returns input video file details to client (using FFprobe), before video processing starting. ( client can use this information to show to the end user)
-* Returns **CPU and memory usage** width spent time of every output for the financial purposes when a video is being processed to create a playlist
+* Returns **CPU and memory usage** with spent time of every output for the financial purposes when a video is being processed to create a playlist
+* Supports to generate different thumbnails from the input video by list of times, to choose one of them by user as player poster or other purpose such as screenshots for demo

 TODO
-* get video thumbnail
 * adding watermark
 * adding optional argument to mapping playlist to different qualities as separated videos
 * call webhook url when every output was done